 - Pack light basics like cotton shirts so you can easily adjust to shifting temperatures.

-- Keep a compact umbrella and a waterproof jacket in your day bag.
+- Keep a compact umbrella and a waterproof jacket in your day bag at all times.

 - Prioritize comfortable sneakers or loafers for long days on your feet.